Trimac Accelerates Business Expansion by Fast-Tracking Cloud AdoptionStart Your Cloud Journey

 The company's requirements include a multi-account landing zone using best practices for security, logging, and management, and centralized monitoring to secure Internet traffic in and out of the environment, as well as to secure the movement of data between its MongoDB Atlas database and AWS.

-To help it advance beyond the evaluation stage, Trimac approached OpsGuru, an AWS Advanced Consulting Partner to provide expert support, guidance, and best practices before completing development on their new production workloads.
+Trimac approached OpsGuru, an AWS Advanced Consulting Partner, such that Trimac could get expert support and guidance to adopt best practices before completing development on their new production workloads and accelerating its AWS adoption.

 While many organizations learn cloud best practices through trial and error, Trimac found a faster approach in OpsGuru's Cloud Launchpad service, which smooths the roadmap to cloud adoption by reducing many of the common problems associated with establishing solid cloud foundations.